msracver/Deep-Image-Analogy/README.md

 ### Configure & Build

 - Configuration for building Caffe.
-Just follow t he tutorial from [Caffe](http://caffe.berkeleyvision.org/).
+Just follow the tutorial from [Caffe](http://caffe.berkeleyvision.org/).
 - Use configuration script by typing ```sh scripts/config_deep_image_analogy.sh``` under root folder.
 - Modify the CUDA path in ```Makefile.config.example``` and rename it to ```Makefile.config```.
 - Compile Caffe, make sure you installed all the dependencies.
 Just type ```make all```.